Visitation to Tasmania

 Pre COVID in 2019, Tasmania attracted 1.35 million visitors.
 This was a 2.7 per cent increase on the previous year and part of steady growth achieved over the past decade.

 Tasmania's visitor economy has been dominated by Australian travellers.
 About 86 per cent of all visitors to Tasmania in 2019 came from mainland Australia3, with the three source markets of Victoria, New South Wales and Queensland representing the mainstay of the state's visitor economy.

 People visit Tasmania for many reasons.
 This includes coming to Tasmania for a holiday, to visit friends and relatives who live here (VFR), for business or employment purposes, to study, or for a specific business, cultural or sporting event.

-3 Tasmanian Visitor Survey for year ending June 2015, Tourism Tasmania
+3 Tasmanian Visitor Survey for year ending December 2019, Tourism Tasmania

-4 Tourism Forecasts – Autumn 2014, Tourism Research Australia
+4 Tourism Forecasts –2019, Tourism Research Australia